-If you don't mind the summer heat, you'll be able to enjoy some big events in India in May.
-Fortunately, many of them take place in the hills where it's not too hot.
-Here's the best of what's on in May in India (listed by date).
+If you don't mind the summer heat, you'll be able to enjoy some big festivals in India in May.
+Fortunately, many of them take place in the hills, where it's not too hot.
+Here's the best of what's on in May 2021 in India (listed by date).

-Celebrated by the Ao tribes of Nagaland, the Moatsu Festival is a time of great rejoicing as the planting season comes to an end.
+Celebrated by the Ao tribe of Nagaland, the Moatsu Festival is a time of great rejoicing as the planting season comes to an end.
 All activities are associated with the harvest.
-You can expect a lot of singing, dancing, and merry making at this festival.
-The highlight of the occasion is Sangpangtu.
+You can expect a lot of singing, dancing, and merry-making at this festival.
+The main event is Sangpangtu.
 Men and women dress up in their best attire and sit around a fire, eating meat and wine.
 See more North East India Festivals.

 - When: First week of May each year.